raspberrypilearning/interactive-animation/en/step_5.md

 --- task ---

 Add a `set size to %`{:class="block3looks"} block and play about with the percentage `value` until you are happy with it.
+You csn come back to this later and tweak the value a little more.

 --- /task ---

 --- task ---

-You now need to add in a `clear graphic effects`{:class="block3looks"} block and `show`{:class="block3looks"} block so that the sprite go back to their original shape and shows on the screen.
+You now need to add in a `clear graphic effects`{:class="block3looks"} block and `show`{:class="block3looks"} block so that the sprite goed back to its original shape and shows on the screen `when greeen flag clicked`{:class="block3events"} .

 --- /task ---

 --- task ---

-To make the **Yellow Balloon** seem more realistic is has been made a little transparent using the `set the ghost effect`{:class="block3looks"} with a value of `15`.
-Whatever sprite you choose, look at the `graphic effects`{:class="block3looks"} blocks as a source of inspiration.
+To make the **Yellow Balloon** sprite appear more realistic is has been made a little transparent using the `set the ghost effect`{:class="block3looks"} using a value of `15`.
+Making your sprite transparent may not fit your project idea and that's fine!

+Whatever effect you choose for your sprite, investigate the `graphic effects`{:class="block3looks"} blocks and the Scratch Graphics Effects **How to...** below as a source of inspiration.

 **Add me in: scratch-graphics-effects**